mrolims/pynamicalsys/docs/source/dds_creating_ds.rst

     ds = dds(model="standard map")

-and then all the methods available for the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class can be used to run simulations and analyze the system.
+and then all the methods available for the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class can be used to run simulations and analyze the system.

 Creating custom discrete maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~